 A retirement pension, or income stream, provides you with a regular income from your superannuation savings.

-Generally you need to be permanently retired to access your super but a transition to retirement pension (sometimes known as a pre-retirement pension) is a specific type of account that allows you to begin receiving an income from your super even if you haven’t permanently retired.
+Generally you need to be permanently retired to access your super but a transition to retirement pension, sometimes known as a pre-retirement pension, is a specific type of account that allows you to begin receiving an income from your super even if you haven’t permanently retired.

-A transition to retirement pension works in the same way as an account-based pension outline above, except that a maximum of 10% of your account balance can be taken in pension payments each year.
+A transition to retirement pension works in the same way as an account-based pension outlined above, except that a maximum of 10% of your account balance can be taken in pension payments each year.

 This type of strategy might be helpful if:

 - you want to reduce your work hours or semi-retire in the lead-up to retirement and supplement your working income with a pension from your super

 - you want to make extra concessional contributions to your super from your salary while receiving a pension from your super to supplement your income, sometimes known as re-contribution.